brnhensley/HairSalon.Solutions/README.md

 ## _Description_

-This is a rad program that will allow a hair salon to add and view data about their stylists, and clients of those stylists; for maximum cool. 😎
+This is a rad program that will allow a hair salon to add and view data about their specialties, stylists, and clients of those stylists; for maximum cool. 😎

 ## _Setup/Installation Requirements_